 Scoring your application

-6--- Very good - Satisfies all indicators and exceeds in more than one
+6 — Very good - Satisfies all indicators and exceeds in two

 Who assesses your application